GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
-It is the mark of the professional software engineer to know that no such panacea exist.
+> ### It's fun to sit at a terminal and let the code flow.
+It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
 >
-> ~ *Grady Booch*
+> ~ *Gary Kildall*

 ---
 ## 🏎 Quick Facts